AtsuLeVrai/nyxo.js/README.md

 #### ✅ Currently Under Development

 - `core`: The fundamental component of Nyx.js, providing the essential elements that power the rest of the system.
-- `create`: A CLI tool for easily generating new Nyx.js projects, including templates and configurations.
 - `gateway`: Handles WebSocket connections and shard management for efficient communication with the Discord API.
 - `logger`: Advanced logging system for application tracking and debugging.
 - `nyxjs`: The main package that connects all components and serves as the entry point for Nyx.js.